dsyer/js-modules/README.md

 ## Something That Works with CommonJS

 The ES6 implementation `months.mjs` is not a CommonJS module.
-We need something different.
-In fact, as we will see, we need to face an ugly fact.
+We need something different if we want to support CommonJS.
+In fact, we need to face the ugly fact that CommonJS is not an asynchronous module loader.

 ### Sort Of...